DigitalHomebrew/BrewMonitor/README.md

   <img src="https://github.com/DigitalHomebrew/BrewMonitor/blob/master/Images/brewmonitor%20airlock.jpg" width="700" alt="BrewMonitor's airlock sensor mounted onto a common goose neck airlock"/>
 </p>

-BrewMonitor's hardware is completely open source and the eagle files for the PCB are included in this repository also.
+BrewMonitor's hardware is completely open source.
+The eagle files for the PCB are included in this repository along with the 3D .stl files for printing an airlock sensor.

 ##The software
 The BrewMonitor application is written in C#.NET and runs on windows.
 It has three main purposes: